Sinusitis in Children

 The symptoms of sinusitis may resemble other conditions or medical problems.
 Always consult your child's physician for a diagnosis.

-*One 2002 study has found that nine out of 10 physician-diagnosed or self-described sinus headaches are actually migraine-related.
+*Multiple studies have found that more than 90% of physician-diagnosed or self-described “sinus headaches” are actually migraine-related.
 The researchers found that the participants described the classic symptoms of pain in the front of the face and pressure under the eyes.
-However, the participants lacked other symptoms of a true sinus infection, including yellow or green discharge and fever.
-In addition, not every migraine has telltale symptoms of nausea, vomiting, and sensitivity to light.
-Always consult your child's physician for a diagnosis.
+However, the participants lacked other symptoms of a true sinus infection, nasal discharge, nasal congestion, or fever.
+In addition, migraines are often under-recognized in children as they often do not present with the classic symptoms of nausea, vomiting, or sensitivity to light.
+Always consult your child's primary care provider for a diagnosis.

 Generally, your child's physician can diagnose sinusitis based on your child's symptoms and physical examination.
 In some cases additional tests may be performed to confirm the diagnosis.
 These may include: